 - Finalise the costs with travel company etc. - Insist that all coaches are fitted with seat belts.
 This may not be possible in every country. - Work out the final cost for parents (including contingency to cover delays etc). - Inform parents of the medical and visa requirements.
-Advise parents of non-British passport holders that they are responsible for ascertaining the visa requirements of the country to be visited. - Arrange for the Bursary to bill parents for the balance of the cost of the trip. - Arrange for the Bursary to pay the balance to the airline, hotel, travel company etc. - Arrange with reception for loan of School mobile with pre-paid SIM card valid for the country to be visited to be available on a specific date. - Brief and prepare the pupils in advance. - Ensure that they are given plenty of advance notice if they need special equipment (e.g. for skiing). - Send all parents a copy of the consent form (Form 5R available in the Trips Admin area of Firefly) and ask for details of contact numbers with specified return date. - Obtain from parents girls' personal, medical and special dietary details and how they (or guardians) may be contacted in an emergency. - Obtain photocopies of each pupil's passport. - Check that all trip helpers or volunteers (e.g. trained DofE course leaders) have up-to-date enhanced DBS disclosures. - If a legal requirement for families hosting overseas students is introduced arrange for host families to obtain enhanced DBS disclosures.
-(The DFO's office can assist with the necessary arrangements.)
+Advise parents of non-British passport holders that they are responsible for ascertaining the visa requirements of the country to be visited. - Arrange for the Bursary to bill parents for the balance of the cost of the trip. - Arrange for the Bursary to pay the balance to the airline, hotel, travel company etc. - Arrange with reception for loan of School mobile with pre-paid SIM card valid for the country to be visited to be available on a specific date. - Brief and prepare the students in advance. - Ensure that they are given plenty of advance notice if they need special equipment (e.g. for skiing). - Send all parents a copy of the consent form and ask for details of contact numbers with specified return date. - Obtain from parents girls' personal, medical and special dietary details and how they (or guardians) may be contacted in an emergency. - Obtain photocopies of each student's passport.

+- Check that all trip helpers or volunteers (e.g. trained DofE course leaders) have up-to-date enhanced DBS disclosures. - If a legal requirement for families hosting overseas students is introduced arrange for host families to obtain enhanced DBS disclosures.
+(The Bursar's office can assist with the necessary arrangements.)